opencooking/opencooking.github.io/README.md

 ## About the site

 Most jekyll files are generated automatically
-The most important thing is to get the YAML files sorted correctly Improvements to the templates are definitelly welcome and needed
+The most important thing is to get the YAML files sorted correctly, and photos into the appropriate folders Improvements to the templates are definitelly welcome and needed

 ## Special Thanks